 This is the private version of our Florence Walking Tour with the Statue of David listed above.
 It comes at a higher price but your group will be the only people with the guide.

 Not going to be in Florence for a while but want to dive into its history?
 Our live virtual tours are led by local guides in Florence who are passionate about history and want to bring it to people all over the world.
 It is a 60-minute live presentation.
 There is a chat function so you can ask questions or make comments and the guide will respond.
-These were born out of necessity during the Covid-19 pandemic but will be run in perpetuity.

 What to See at the Duomo